leeluolee/stateman/docs/API.md

 ### 9. Other Useful property in stateman

 1. __stateman.current__:
-	the current state in state manager, if a navigating is still in pending, the current represent the destination state.
+	the current state, if a navigating is still in process, the current represent the destination state.

 2. __stateman.previous__:
-	the previous state in state manager
+	the previous state.

-3. __stateman.pending__:
+3. __stateman.active__:
-	the pending state in state manager, point the state that still in pending.
+	the active state, point to the state that still in active.

-imagine that you navigating form state named 'contact.detail' to the state named 'user.detail', the current is point to contact.detail and the previous will point to 'user.detail'.
+imagine that you navigating form state named 'app.contact.detail' to the state named 'app.user', the current is point to contact.detail and the previous will point to 'user.detail'. and the active state is changed from `app.contact.detail` to `app.user`

-Which is __pending__ point to? the pending is depend on the time that you call it. beacuse some state is asynchronous.

-`current`, `pending`, `previous` is __all living__ during the navigating operation.
+`current`, `active`, `previous` is __all living__.

 ## Emitter

 StateMan have simple EventEmitter implementation for event driven development, The Following Class have the Emitter Mixin .

 1. __StateMan__: The State Manager.
 2. __StateMan.State__: Every state in state mannager is StateMan.State's instance
-2. StateMan.Histery : for cross-platform 's location maniplatation, generally, you will nerver to use it.
+2. StateMan.Histery : for cross-platform 's location manipulation, generally speaking, you will nerver to use it.

-all instance that extended from Class that list above have same API below
+all Class that list above have same API below

 ### 1. emitter.on(event, handle)
-bind handle on specified event.
+bind handle to specified event.

 ### 2. emitter.off(event, handle)
 unbind handle

-### 3. emitter.emit(event, handle)
+### 3. emitter.emit(event, param)

-trigger a specified event.
+trigger a specified event with specified param

-## Event
+## StateMan's builtin Event

 1. start: when stateman is start
 2. stop: when stateman is stop
 2. begin: when a navigating is perform
 3. end: when a navigating is over
 4. history:change: when a change envet is emitted by history
-5. notfound: when a notfound is
+5. notfound: when no state is founded during a navigating.

-stateman is a state-based libraring that focusing on complex  application routing.

-SPA(Single Page Application) is become an common technology choice in morden web development , we need a routing library to help us organizing our logic, and make every page locatable(through the url).

-But, the SPA is also become more and more complex, the routing-style that similar with server-side routing (express.Router.. etc) don't meet the requirements anymore. we need a well-designed foundation to simplify our logic.

-[ui-router] go the right way, they abstarct a concept named __state__ to replace the real url to represent the application state. the state is